-Where to stay: Doubletree by Hilton Claremont
+- Where to stay: Doubletree by Hilton, Claremont Lodge

-Where to eat: Aruffo’s Italian Cuisine, Uno Tre OttoBardot, Viva Madrid
+- Where to eat: Aruffo’s Italian Cuisine, Uno Tre OttoBardot, Viva Madrid

 It’s set against the scenic backdrop of the Los Padres National Forest and Topatopa Mountains.
 Ojai has both innovative farm to table restaurants and down to earth farmers markets

 Ojai’s artistic anchors are the Ojai Valley Museum and the Ojai Art Center.
 The top galleries to explore are Beatrice Wood Center for the Arts and Tartaglia Fine Art.

-Ojai also hosts several festivals in the summer -- Art in the Park, Ojai Storytelling, and Ojai Music Festival.
+Ojai also hosts several festivals in the summer — Art in the Park, Ojai Storytelling, and Ojai Music Festival.
 During the first weekend of June, Ojai holds an annual music and wine festival with concerts and lectures.

-Where to eat: Nocciola, Azu, Hip Vegan Cafe
+- Where to eat: Nocciola, Azu, Hip Vegan Cafe

 Artists who needed an inexpensive and supportive community turned their Volkswagens in this direction.
-This off the beaten path destination in California is the perfect isolated spot to focus on art.
+This off the beaten path art destination in California is the perfect isolated spot to focus on art.

 art scene is anchored by the Morris Graves Museum of Art.
 Its exhibition space consists of 7 art galleries and an outdoor sculpture garden.
 It’s an important art venue for cutting edge North Coast talent.

 Located in a former schoolhouse, the center maintains an action packed schedule of visual arts exhibitions, workshops, lectures, performances, and films.
 Inside are artists studios open to the public.